Explore Our Saree Range

 'Khadi cotton plain sarees' are flexible staples in every Indian woman's wardrobe.
 They grace family gatherings, festivals, weddings, and religious ceremonies alike.
 The understated elegance of these sarees makes them perfect for auspicious occasions like Diwali or Karva Chauth, while their simplicity allows them to be styled up or down for many celebrations throughout the year.

 Gulbhahar's 'khadi cotton plain sarees' display ancestral design elements that India's cultural story.
 Motifs like the lotus (Padma), symbolizing growth and beauty amidst adversity, or the swastika, signifying well-being and prosperity, are woven into the fabric.
+Each saree is a canvas of India's varied regional influences, with patterns inspired by classic embroidery techniques like Phulkari from Punjab or Bandhani from Rajasthan.

 The 'khadi cotton plain sarees' embody the essence of Indian womanhood - graceful, modest, and classy.
 The soft fall of the fabric, combined with its earthy tones, lends an aura of quiet fineness.
 Whether draped in the classic Bengali style or the regal Madhya Pradesh style, these sarees add a touch of classic elegance to any set.